About the Health & AI Policy Index

 Each entry includes a concise summary, healthcare implications, dates, jurisdiction, and links to source text.
 Three tag families enable quick filtering:

-This category includes formal state actions related to AI in healthcare — such as resolutions, executive orders, or commissions — that reflect policy intent or establish structures for further study or regulation.
-While these actions do not always create new statutory law, some (like joint resolutions) may still carry legal or administrative effect.
+This category includes formal state actions related to AI in healthcare such as resolutions, executive orders, or commissions.
+While these actions do not always create statutory law, they reflect policy intent and can shape future regulation.

 Status & updates